serverlessworkflow/specification/specification.md

 Once the completion (callback) event is received, the Callback state completes its execution and transitions to the next defined workflow state or completes workflow execution in case it is an end state.

-The callback event payload is merged with the Callback state data and can be filtered via the "eventDataFilter" definition.
+The callback event payload is merged with the Callback state data and can be filtered via the "dataFilter" definition.

 If the defined callback event has not been received during this time period, the state should transition to the next state or end workflow execution if it is an end state.